 Mauricio Osorio, a master leather artisan, brought his extraordinary skills to Western Costume over thirty years ago.
 A native of El Salvador, shoemaking is a family tradition for Mauricio – his grandfather, father, and five brothers all share the same trade.

 Mauricio trained at his family’s shoe factory for five years, then immigrated to America in 1973.
 He worked at a number of shoe factories before joining the Western Costume family in 1978.
 Mauricio can make anything in leather – from shoes and boots, to belts, handbags, and dresses.
 This talented artist can even make metal armor and jewelry.

 Though piecework is customary in modern shoemaking, Mauricio’s shoes are constructed as one complete process which is what makes Western Costume’s world-class Custom Shoe department so unique.
 Mauricio and his team can take a pair of shoes from sketch to street.
-Their footwear has been featured in films like “True Grit,” “Cowboys and Aliens,” and “Captain America.”
+Their footwear has been featured in films like True Grit, Cowboys and Aliens, and Captain America.
 Arnold Schwarzenegger, Tom Cruise, Johnny Depp and Shaquille “Shaq” O’Neill are just a few of the lucky stars shod by Mauricio and company.
 “Every customer is different and my goal is to make each one happy,” says Mauricio.